-My favorite thing about the Move Forward Mastermind is watching my Move Forward Friends apply what they learn in ways that work for them, and then share it with the rest of us.
+My favorite thing about the Honor Circle is watching my friends apply what they learn in ways that work for them, and then share it with the rest of us.
 Our girl Susan from Growing A Content Heart came up with a system for batching her tasks that may work for you too!
 Here is Susan to explain how it works!

-I’m calling the system I’ve come up with the “Assembly Line” Mentality, except that I am the only one working my assembly line.
+I’m calling the system for task batching I’ve come up with the “Assembly Line” Mentality, except that I am the only one working my assembly line.

 On an assembly line, one person doesn’t construct an entire product, start to finish.
 Each worker has a repetitive task as the product comes their way.
 Work faster, get more done… you get it.

 I’ve been using this method for my blogging tasks.
 For example, I will spend a day or two (30-60 minutes/day) writing the copy I need for posts in my Bible reading group for the next 2 months.
 I write it in the description of an event on Google Calendar on the day I want it to happen.
 This leaves me with a visual of what I have ready to go.